Georgians in Poland: Georgians in the Polish military service

 Jerzy Tumaniszwili, captain of the navy, who was awarded Virtuti Militari.

 Valerian Tevzadze, podpułkownik, the commander of the northern sector of the Polish defences during the siege of Warsaw.

 Mikheil Kvaliashvili, major, the commander of a cavalry battalion within the 15th Uhlans Regiment.

 Several Georgian officers were captured by the Soviet forces during the 1939 campaign.
 General Chkheidze, Major Mamaladze, Captain Skhirtladze and Captain Rusiashvili were killed during the infamous Katyn Massacre, from 1940 to 1941.
 Many others spent several years in the gulag camps.

 During the occupation of Poland, the Germans reorganized the Warsaw-based Committee of Georgia and placed it under their tight control.
 The occupation administration encouraged the Georgian soldiers in the Polish service to join the Georgian Legion of the Wehrmacht.
 Some of them responded to the Nazi request, but subsequently joined the Polish resistance movement.

 The Georgian Orthodox priest and Professor Grigol Peradze of Warsaw University was killed on December 6, 1942 in the Nazi concentration camp of Auschwitz (Oświęcim) when he took the blame for the murder of a German officer to spare his fellow prisoners, or, according to another report, when he entered a gas-chamber in the place of a Jewish prisoner who had a large family.

-The American John Malchase David Shalikashvili, general of the United States Army who served as Chairman of the Joint Chiefs of Staff from 1993 to 1997, was born in Warsaw, Poland, where his father also served in the army.
+The American John Malchase David Shalikashvili, general of the United States Army who served as Chairman of the Joint Chiefs of Staff from 1993 to 1997, was born in Warsaw, Poland, where his father Dimitri Shalikashvili also served in the army.

-After the war, most Georgians either left for Western Europe or were deported to the Soviet camps though some of them (e.g., General V. Tevzadze) remained in the Polish anti-Communist underground for several decades.
+After the war, most Georgians either left for Western Europe or were deported to the Soviet camps though some of them (e.g., General Valerian Tevzadze) remained in the Polish anti-Communist underground for several decades.

+Modern diaspora

+536 people declared Georgian nationality in the 2011 Polish census, of which 470 lived in cities and towns, and only 66 in rural areas.
+Since the introduction of visa-free travel in 2017, there has been an increase in emigration from Georgia to Poland, mainly for work.
+In 2021 the number of Georgian citizens with valid residence permits in Poland exceeded 10,000.